shinroo/totppy/docs/index.rst

-.. pytotp documentation master file, created by
+.. totppy documentation master file, created by

 Contents:

-Welcome to pytotp's documentation!
+Welcome to totppy's documentation!
 ==================================
 **A Python library for generating TOTP and HOTP one-time passwords.**